Bostonhacks/bostonhacks-api/README.md

 # Notes
 Follow this file structure [here](https://dev.to/mr_ali3n/folder-structure-for-nodejs-expressjs-project-435l)

+Every time you update `prisma/schema.prisma` you must update the Prisma migrations: `npm run build:dev`

+Please do not add any sensitive keys/info to the public repository.
+All private keys/values should be placed in an `.env.*` or added to `.gitignore`.

 # To Run
+You must have NodeJS and Docker Desktop installed.

 `npm i` to install all packages

 There are two ways to run this API